 There are organisations within County Durham that can help and support you or someone you know regardless of gender and sexuality.
-See Help and support for domestic abuse victims for further information.
+See Domestic abuse - help and support for further information.

 There are lots of different signs of domestic abuse many of which people don't realise.
 See the What is domestic abuse? page for details.